Make Your Next Trip Extraordinary

 The rolling hills, cork oak trees, and villages of the Alentejo region have a special beauty.
 Photo: Shutterstock

 The Alentejo region.
 The rolling hills, the cork oak trees, and the tiny little towns have almost a spiritual draw.
-A few top-quality hotels have recently appeared in the region, and it’s bound to be discovered very soon—but for now you feel like you have the place all to yourself, and the locals you do meet are incredibly welcoming.
-The peasant-style cuisine is simple but delicious; according to Goncalo, his grandmother (with whom he spent summers in the Alentejo growing up) could work magic with some stale bread, a couple of eggs, a handful of coriander, and four tomatoes.
-And then there are the wines: You can easily find an amazing bottle of red produced in the Alentejo for just 12 euros.
+A few top-quality hotels have recently appeared in the region, and the coastal area from Comporta south has already been discovered by the international crowd.
+But for now, away from the coast you’ll feel as if you have the place all to yourself, and the locals you do meet are incredibly welcoming.
+The peasant-style cuisine is simple but delicious—Gonçalo’s grandmother (with whom he spent summers in the Alentejo growing up) could work magic with some stale bread, a couple of eggs, a handful of coriander, and four tomatoes.
+And then there are the wines: You can easily find an amazing bottle of red produced here for just 12 euros.

 The Pena Palace in Sintra.
 Its funky, 19th-century architecture may look enticing on Instagram, but unless you come in winter, you’ll end up waiting more than an hour just to get inside—only to be greeted by crowds that push you from one tiny room to the next.